blinskey/greek-reference/README.md

 ## Icons

-This project includes icons from <http://www.androidicons.com>.
+This project includes icons from the [Android Developer Icons][android-icons] set created by [Opoloo][].
+These icons are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license][CC BY-SA 4.0].

-The app icon, which is excluded from the repository, was constructed in part from an icon obtained from the "Boilerplates" icon set available at <http://www.android-icons.com>.
-The icon set is licensed under the Creative Commons Attribution 3.0 Unported License.
-See <http://creativecommons.org/licenses/by/3.0/> for details.
+The app icon was constructed in part from an icon obtained from the "Boilerplates" icon set formerly available at <http://www.android-icons.com>.
+The icon set is licensed under the [Creative Commons Attribution 3.0 Unported license][CC BY 3.0].
+The app icon also includes an icon from the Android Developer Icons set.

-The creators of the Android Developer Icons have [announced](http://androidicons.com/) that the icon set will be made open source in early December.
-The icons will be added to this repository once this has occurred.

 ## Texts